w3f/polkadot-wiki/docs/learn-ledger.md

 ![Picking an account and derivation path](assets/ledger/add-account.png)

-The first option lets you select an account.
+The first input will let you name your account if you have not done so already.
+If you have already named your account, this will not change the existing name.
+The first dropdown lets you select an account.
 You can have multiple accounts on a single Ledger device.
 The second dropdown lets you pick a derivation path - think of it like a formula from which child accounts are generated.
 If in doubt, pick the first option for both.
 0 / 0 is a good default.

 Once you confirm your selection, depending on your browser and its security settings, you might need to confirm the USB connection through a popup like the one below when adding the Ledger device for